 George Kohout – President & Event Emcee, a Northampton resident for over forty years, is well versed in the educational, political and recreational aspects of the Pioneer Valley.
 His work as a vocational counselor, electrician and community college administrator has provided him with a variety of experiences in Greenfield, Holyoke, Northampton and Springfield.
-He currently serves on the Northampton Planning Board and the Community Preservation Committee.
+He currently serves on the Northampton Planning Board.
 He cycles on a daily basis as an alternative to the car for chores, exercise and short trips.

 Sean Kinlin – Vice President & Web Master, hails from Michigan and has lived in the Pioneer Valley since 2005.
 He has been an avid cyclist since the age of twenty-eight.
 A Holyoke resident, he has spent over a decade doing IT work in a healthcare setting, as well as occasional freelance video production.
 He spends a good deal of time cycling on local trails and roads, as well as riding on trails throughout Massachusetts and New England, and participates in multiple local charity rides.
 He has been an FNT member since 2007, becoming a Director in 2011.

 Eric Boudreau – Secretary joined the FNT board in 2007 and also serves on the city’s Bicycle and Pedestrian Subcommittee.
 He lives with his wife in Leeds, and earns his pay typing cryptic symbols on the computer that somehow capture and present useful information.
 As a member of the FNT Board, he enjoys making new connections and collaborating on projects and activities that benefit the community.

 Karen Beyel – Treasurer, has lived in Florence with her husband Joe since 1980.
 She has raised two children here while also serving as head pharmacist at Valley Medical Group.
 She is an active user of the rail trail, an avid gardener, and plays a mean game of mahjong.
 She joined the Board in May 2019, and looks forward to helping promote more community bicycling events and enhancing the trail use for everyone in our community.